python-poetry/poetry/docs/_index.md

 {{% note %}}
-If you have installed Python through the Microsoft Store, the `poetry` binary will be installed to a different location:
+If you have installed Python through the Microsoft Store, the `poetry` binary will be installed to a different location, for example:

 `%LOCALAPPDATA%\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\Roaming\Python\Scripts`

-Replace `3.12` with your installed Python version.
+Replace `3.12` with your installed Python version and `qbz5n2kfra8p0` with your suffix.
 {{% /note %}}

 If this directory is not present in your `$PATH`, you can add it in order to invoke Poetry